- Majors & Minors

 (2) from the Dean of the College of Liberal Arts; contact CLA Student Services Office

-(3) from Anita Helle, Director of the School of Writing, Literature, and Film.
+(3) from Tim Jensen, Director of Writing for the School of Writing, Literature, and Film

 3. Deliver the original of the signed form to the Office of the Registrar in the Kerr Administration Building.